chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/grafx-genie/index.md

 ![image](genie1.png)

-Ask Genie what functionality you need in your Smart Template
+Ask GraFx Genie what functionality you need in your Smart Template

 ![image](genie2.png)

-Genie will now suggest a JavaScript you can use to perform the functionality.
+GraFx Genie will now suggest a JavaScript you can use to perform the functionality.

 ![image](action2.png)